Difference Between A1 and A2 German Levels

 - Revise A1 core grammar before new A2 modules

-- Practice sentence transformation daily
+- Practise sentence transformation daily

 - Do controlled listening with transcript review

-- Write short corrected paragraphs weekly
+- Write short corrected paragraphs every week

 - Use topic-based speaking rounds every class